 Monitor Compliance and Conduct Inspections

 Regularly monitor compliance with safety policies and procedures through scheduled and unscheduled site inspections.
 Use checklists to ensure all aspects of the safety program are being followed.
 Document any violations and take corrective actions promptly.
-These inspections help maintain a high level of safety awareness and identify areas for improvement.
+These inspections help maintain a high level of safety awareness in the workplace and identify areas for improvement.

 Provide PPE